 2.25 pounds per acre

-The current mix as of 2/2/18 contains: Indigo bush, common milkweed, white wild indigo, blue wild indigo, false aster, American bellflower, yellowfruit sedge, Short's sedge, white turtlehead, rose turtlehead, tall coreopsis, mullein foxglove, Illinois bundleflower, boneset, sawtooth sunflower, southern blue flag, prairie blazing star, cardinal flower, blue lobelia, seedbox, wild bergamot, foxglove beardtongue, slender mountain mint, meadow beauty, wild golden glow, sweet coneflower, brown-eyed Susan, common bulrush, compass plant, cup plant, Ohio spiderwort, blue vervain, yellow ironweed, wingstem
+1/1/2019 Contents: Shining bluestar, marsh milkweed, common milkweed, white wild indigo, white doll's daisy, bush's sedge, rose turtlehead, plains coreopsis, tall coreopsis, purple coneflower, hollowstem Joe pye weed, boneset, closed bottle gentian, cream gentian, sneezeweed, rose mallow, southern blue flag, prairie blazing star, cardinal flower, blue lobelia, seedbox, bunchflower lily, monkey flower, wild bergamot, foxglove beardtongue, garden phlox, slender mountain mint, meadow beauty, sweet coneflower, brown-eyed Susan, wild senna, rosinweed, compass plant, cup plant, New England aster, germander, Ohio spiderwort, blue vervain, yellow ironweed, curlytop ironweed

 We include an extra ounce of seed with each bulk pound.